Starfish (2016 film)

 Starfish is a 2016 British drama film written and directed by Bill Clark and starring Tom Riley and Joanne Froggatt.
+Based on a true story, the film follows a family who are thrown into turmoil when the husband contracts sepsis.

 Principal photography began on 4 December 2015 in Rutland.
 It was theatrically released in the United Kingdom on 28 October 2016.